douglasabnovato/cm-quiz-app/README.md

 Personalizado para gincana escolar entre equipes de diversas escolas.
 Um quiz com pontuação em tempo real, questões personalizadas, tema personalizado, um host e multplayers.

+## Infraestrutura do projeto

+A seguir, os detalhes do servidor e de como acontece o fluxo da aplicação.
+Utilizado essa estrutura para então personalizar o frontend e as questões conforme a necessidade.

-## A scalable, full-stack live quiz framework built with VueJS and NodeJS
+### A scalable, full-stack live quiz framework built with VueJS and NodeJS

 This repository contains a scalable framework for building a real-time quiz app, which can double up as a test-taking app in an e-learning scenario or be used for a Pub Quiz Friday with your work mates.